Salesforce Sales Cloud

 Clear, enforceable pipeline stages

 Stage definitions that match how deals actually progress — not just CRM convenience.
+Every rep interprets "Qualified" the same way because exit criteria are explicit.

 Check